mttschltz/kittythinks/content/food-security-water.md

 The distribution of runoff (freshwater found in streams, rivers, and lakes) is highly uneven, especially compared to where the high population numbers are found.
 For example, South America, which has 5% of the world's population, contains 25% of the global runoff.
 Meanwhile, Asia holds 60% of the world's population and houses only 36% of the global runoff.

 Accessibility is also a problem.
 Tropical and very northern regions encompass runoff that is not accessible at all (and bound to remain that way).
+This amounts to about 19% of the global runoff.
+Furthermore, runoff is only reliable if it is always accessible - however, runoff from, e.g. floodwater is seasonal and therefore unreliable.
+For example, in Asia 80% of runoff occurs from May to October and requires catchment via dams.